claudiajerome07/Ecommerce-Follow-Along/README.md

     1. Implement a grid or flexbox layout.
     2. Arrange multiple cards neatly for an aesthetically pleasing homepage display.

+## Milestone 9:

+1. Design and implement the product form.

+2. Enable functionality to accept multiple product images.

+3. Save the form data to the database.

+4. Display the saved product details on the product home page.

 Happy coding ❤️.